RonaldIaxaduv/GodYarnIt/README.md

 ### Function Library Storage

-The **Function Library Storage** node is allows you to add functions with custom names that can be called from within your Yarn script files.
+The **Function Library Storage** node is allows you to add functions and commands with custom names that can be called from within your Yarn script files.

 It contains an array of GDScript resources.
 These need to be subclasses of the library class (`//core/libraries/library.gd`).
 Feel free to use the Standard library (`//core/libraries/standard.gd`) or the code section below as a reference.

-In order for the functions to be loaded, the Yarn Runner needs to hold a reference to a Function Library Storage - as for the Variable Storage, there is an export variable for this.
+In order for the functions and commands to be loaded, the Yarn Runner needs to hold a reference to a Function Library Storage - as for the Variable Storage, there is an export variable for this.
 The Yarn Runner will automatically import all libraries contained in the referenced Function Library Storage node.

-The following kinds of functions are supported:
+The following kinds of custom functions are supported:
 - functions without arguments: `{Foo1()}`
-- functions with a set number of arguments `{Foo2($arg1, 2)}`
+- functions with a static number of arguments `{Foo2($arg1, 2)}`
 - functions with a variable number of arguments: `{Foo3()}`, `{Foo3($arg1, $arg2)}`
 - functions without a return value: `{Foo4()}` (these will turn into empty strings)

+And the following kinds of custom commands are supported:
+- commands without arguments: `<<Foo4()>>`
+- commands with a static/variable number of arguments: `<<Foo5(1, $arg3)>>`
+Custom commands should not have any return value.

 In the code, they would look like this:
 ```GDScript